adimit/werti/INSTALLATION.markdown

 - The UIMA-an-tagger is available in the UIMA Annotator Addons package, located [here](http://incubator.apache.org/uima/downloads.cgi).
 Just unpack it, and look for the file `uima-an-tagger.jar`.

-- to build my utility library package:

-		git clone git://github.com/adimit/lib.git
-		cd lib
-		ant dist
-		ln -s dist/lib-0.1.jar /somewhere/else

-	That's it.
-You just have to copy or link `dist/lib-0.1.jar` where `build.xml` can find it.

 - In order for everything to work, you'll also need the model files for the taggers.
 Take a look at `WERTi.properties` to find out what they are.
 Their